-She studied at National School of Dance (GR) and then graduated with distinction from the Computational Arts (MA) Department of Goldsmiths University of London (UK).
-She has presented her work ’Pistachios’ in Contemporary Theatre of Athens (2016), ‘detail’ in Tinos island (2018) and ‘Within the Vibrant Assemblage’ in St.James Church, London (2019).
-Following her latter work, she was invited by Prof. Tanaka to give a talk at the HDI workshop: ‘Art, AI-created content & industrial/cultural effects’ (Somerset House, 2019).
-Among other labs and seminars, she participated and was also invited to talk at the Choreographic Coding Lab (Dansmakers, 2019).
-Irini has performed in various productions in Peiraios 260/Athens and Epidaurus Festival and Megaron/Athens Concert Hall among other stages of Athens and has collaborated as an assistant choreographer with Patricia Apergi for the productions ‘Alcestis’ in Epidaurus Ancient Theatre (2017) and ‘Primary Fact’ in Onassis Cultural Centre (2018).
-She is currently working as a Teaching Assistant in the Computing Department of Goldsmiths University of London and beginning in March 2020, she is having a residency at ICST, Zurich University of the Arts in the research area of immersive arts.
+She studied at the Greek National School of Dance and graduated (w/ distinction) from the Computational Arts (MA) Department of Goldsmiths University of London.
+She has presented her works ’Pistachios’ in Contemporary Theatre of Athens (2016), ‘detail’ in Tinos island (2018) and ‘Within the Vibrant Assemblage’ in St.James Church, London (2019).
+Following her latter work, she was invited to give a talk regarding Art and Artificial Intelligence at the Human Data Interaction Workshop (Somerset House, 2019).
+Among other labs, she has participated in the Choreographic Coding Lab, organised by Motion Bank, Fiber and ICK Amsterdam (Dansmakers, 2019).
+She has performed in various productions in Peiraios 260 and Megaron among other stages of Athens and has collaborated as an Assistant Choreographer with Patricia Apergi for the productions ‘Alcestis’ (Athens & Epidaurus Festival, 2017) and ‘Primary Fact’ (Onassis Cultural Centre, 2018).
+For 2020-21, Irini is an ARTWORKS Fellow, awarded by Stavros Niarchos Foundation.
+Meanwhile, she is having residencies at Kinono (Tinos, 2020) and ICST Zhdk (Zurich, 2020) in the research area of Immersive Arts.

 She is based in Athens, Tinos and London.